A few words from our Principal.....

 Our Māori Medium/Rumaki students learn within a strong tuakana–teina culture in a Level 1 immersion environment.
 This setting supports students to learn, strengthen, and confidently use Te Reo Māori.
 While 81–100% of teacher instruction is in te reo, some English is used to ensure all students feel supported and no one is left behind.

-The best way to experience the wairua of Selwyn School is to visit us in person or explore our Facebook page, which is linked on our website’s front page.
+The best way to gain a better understanding of Selwyn School is to visit us in person or explore our Facebook page - there is a link on our website’s front page.

 Nau mai, haere mai ki tō tātou kura.
 We look forward to meeting you.